cwille97/Well-Rested/README.md

 - Push to notification center (https://stackoverflow.com/questions/17651017/python-post-osx-notification) (https://developer.apple.com/documentation/foundation/distributednotificationcenter)
 - Mac Windows & Linux compatibility
 - Instructions for how to take an efficient break (ie resting eyes, walking, stretching, hydrating, etc)
+- Incorporate a mindfullness feature where in addition to movement reminds, it reminds you to take a moment to be mindful

 Bugs: